-Mark’s practice focuses on enterprise IT and outsourcing deals.
-His clients have ranged from Fortune 100 companies to middle market companies in many diverse industries including car rental, oil and gas, automobile distribution and import, recording label, music distribution, supermarket, medical billing, insurance, hospital, and digital media.
-Mark also represents many technology companies and is an author and frequent speaker on technology, outsourcing, and the art of deal negotiation.
+Mark is a social media & technology lawyer, negotiator and professional speaker.
+His practice focuses on social media and the negotiation of IT deals of every kind and advising on numerous other technology related legal issues.
+His clients have ranged from Fortune 100 companies to middle market companies in many diverse industries including car rental, oil and gas, automobile distribution and import, recording label, music distribution, supermarkets, medical billing, insurance, hospitals, technology and digital media.
+He is also an author and frequent speaker on technology, outsourcing, and the art of deal negotiation.

-In 1998, Mark was one of three co-founders of the software company Eisenworld, Inc., which Microsoft acquired in 2006.
-Microsoft incorporated Eisenworld’s “PC Relocator” software into Microsoft’s Windows operating systems.
+In 1998, Mark was a co-founder of the software company Eisenworld, Inc., which Microsoft acquired in 2006.
+Microsoft incorporated Eisenworld’s “PC Relocator” software into Microsoft’s Windows operating system.

 Mark received his B.A. with high honors in 1979 from Stony Brook University and is a 1982 cum laude graduate of Georgetown University Law Center in Washington, D.C.
 He is a member of the New York and Florida Bars.